 Stanford coach David Shaw resigns after Cardinal finish 3-9

-STANFORD, Calif.
-(AP) Stanford coach David Shaw resigned Saturday night after finishing his 12th season at his alma mater with a 36-25 loss to BYU that dropped the Cardinal to 3-9.
+STANFORD, Calif. — Stanford coach David Shaw resigned after finishing his 12th season at his alma mater with a 36-25 loss to BYU that dropped the Cardinal to 3-9.

 Shaw, 50, led Stanford to five double-digit win seasons, with three Pac-12 titles and Rose Bowl appearances in his first six years as head coach.
 He finished with more wins than any coach in program history with a 96-54 record, and was considered one of the most respected coaches in the country.